NatnaeAssefa/task_manager/README.md

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

-In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

 `/src/*` structure follows default Java structure.